elliott-wen/vrhook/index.md

 <p style="text-align: justify;">
 Despite the increasing popularity of VR games, one factor hindering the industry's rapid growth is motion sickness experienced by the users.
 Symptoms such as fatigue and nausea severely hamper the user experience.
 Machine Learning methods could be used to automatically detect motion sickness in VR experiences, but generating the extensive labeled dataset needed is a challenging task.
 It needs either very time consuming manual labeling by human experts or modification of proprietary VR application source codes for label capturing.
 To overcome these challenges, we developed a novel data collection tool, VRhook, which can collect data from any VR game without needing access to its source code.
 This is achieved by dynamic hooking, where we can inject custom code into a game's run-time memory to record each video frame and its associated transformation matrices.
 Using this, we can automatically extract various useful labels such as rotation, speed, and acceleration.
 In addition, VRhook can blend a customized screen overlay on top of game contents to collect self-reported comfort scores.
-In this web page, we provide a real-world VR game dataset gathered using VRHook.
+In this web page, we provide a real-world VR game dataset named VR.net gathered using VRHook.
+The current dataset offers approximately 12-hour gameplay videos from ten real-world games in 10 diverse genres.
+We continuously expand VR.net12 and envision its next version offering 10X more data than the current form.
 </p>

 ## Demo Video
 <p align="center">